openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 The box near the eye allows you to choose between the detailed view, with the numbers entering the calculation for each item, or the simple view with icons.
 Pressing on an icon will enable / disable this entry from the calculation.

+(AapsScreens-wrong-cob-detection)=
 #### Wrong COB detection

 ![Slow carb absorption](../images/Calculator_SlowCarbAbsorption.png)

 If you see the warning above after using bolus wizard, **AAPS** has detected that the calculated COB value may be wrong.
 So, if you want to bolus again after a previous meal with COB, you should be aware of overdosing!

-For details, see the hints on [COB calculation page](CobCalculation#detection-of-wrong-cob-values).
+For details, see the hints on [COB calculation page](#CobCalculation-detection-of-wrong-cob-values).

+(screens-action-tab)=
 ## Action tab

 ![Actions tab](../images/Home2021_Action.png)

 ### Actions - section M

-Button **[Profile switch](../DailyLifeWithAaps/ProfileSwitch-ProfilePercentage.md#profile-switch--profile-percentage)** as an alternative to pressing the [current profile](#section-b---profile--target) on homescreen.
+Button **[Profile switch](../DailyLifeWithAaps/ProfileSwitch-ProfilePercentage.md)** as an alternative to pressing the [current profile](#section-b---profile--target) on homescreen.

 Button **[Temporary target](../DailyLifeWithAaps/TempTargets.md)** as an alternative to pressing the [current target](#section-b---profile--target) on homescreen.

 Button to start or cancel a temporary basal rate.
 Please note that the button changes from “TEMPBASAL” to “CANCEL x%” when a temporary basal rate is set.

-Even though [extended boluses](ExtendedCarbs#extended-bolus-and-why-they-wont-work-in-closed-loop-environment) do not really work in a closed loop environment some people were asking for an option to use extended bolus anyway.
+Even though [extended boluses](#Extended-Carbs-extended-bolus-and-why-they-wont-work-in-closed-loop-environment) do not really work in a closed loop environment some people were asking for an option to use extended bolus anyway.

  * This option is only available for Dana RS and Insight pumps.
    * Closed loop will automatically be stopped and switched to open loop mode for the time running extended bolus.
-   * Make sure to read the [details](ExtendedCarbs) before using this option.
+   * Make sure to read the [details](../DailyLifeWithAaps/ExtendedCarbs.md) before using this option.

 ### Careportal - section N